cambridge-ceu/csd3/R/RcppTOML.md

 # R/RcppTOML

-We set ~/.R/Makevars as follows,
+It requires C++17 therefore gcc/7, and we set ~/.R/Makevars as follows,

 ```
 CXX17FLAGS= -fPIC